If you are a business owner, you probably don’t think about using disability insurance to protect your business loans, right?

 On typical disability insurance policies, we would like to see a guaranteed purchase option among other things.
 However, business loan protection insurance isn’t your typical disability insurance policy.
 You don’t need the guaranteed purchase option or many of the other options.

-Similar to an individual policy, a disability insurance policy for business loans have waiting periods from 30 days to 365 days.
+Similar to an individual policy, a disability insurance policy for business loans has waiting periods from 30 days to 365 days.
 The right choice depends on your savings.
 While everyone’s situation is different, I do recommend a 30 day waiting period.
 Do you really want to wait for this money?

 Additionally, the bank or lending institution receives the benefit payments directly.
 How great is that?
 You are not involved.
 The carrier remits payment right to your bank or lender.

 Obviously, if you return back to work full-time, the plan stops paying, and you resume the loan payments.

-Nevertheless, you have plan B if something were to happen.
+Nevertheless, you have “plan B” if something were to happen.
 How great is that?
-You will have peace-of-mind knowing the bank receives the loan payments.
+You will have peace of mind knowing the bank receives the loan payments.
 You can then focus on what really matters: getting better and your family.

 Types Of Business Loans Disability Insurance Protects